jacksmedia/guide1/docs/wallet/add-tokens.md

 2. Research Contract

 I need to head over to [CoinMarketCap.com](https://coinmarketcap.com/currencies/polaris-share/) to look up the Polaris token *contract address*.
+The Copy symbol will auto-copy it to my clipboard.

 ![How to add a new token to your Trust Wallet](../../static/img/addtokens3.png)